-The UNECE categories and system for representing magnitude of effect described in chapter I, para.
-16, of the present document apply throughout the present document.
+The UNECE categories and system for representing magnitude of effect described here in chapter I, paras.
+16–20, of the present document apply throughout the present document.

 Nitrogen oxides (NOx) represent a mix of nitric oxide (NO) and nitrogen dioxide (NO2).
 Emissions of NOx from agricultural soils occur mainly in the form of NO, although emissions as NO2 may also be possible.
 Reactions of NO with ozone (O3) within the air space of plant canopies can mean that a substantial fraction of emission occurs as NO2 at the canopy scale.
 Although the research community has mainly referred in the past to NO emissions from soils, for these reasons, and in the interests of consistency with the Convention on Long-range Transboundary Air Pollution (Air Convention) nomenclature, this document refers primarily to NOx emissions from soils.

-See chapter I, para.
-16, of the present document for a description of the UNECE categories and system for representing the magnitude of effect.
+See chapter I, paras.
+16–20, of the present document for a description of the UNECE categories and system for representing the magnitude of effect.

 Council Directive of 12 December 1991 concerning the protection of waters against pollution caused by nitrates from agricultural sources (91/676/EEC), Official Journal of the European Communities, L 375 (1991), pp. 1–8.